wiire-a/pixiewps/README.md

 # Overview [![License](https://img.shields.io/badge/License-GPL%20v3%2B-blue.svg?style=flat-square)](https://github.com/wiire/pixiewps/blob/master/LICENSE.md)

-**Pixiewps** is a tool written in C used to **bruteforce offline** the WPS PIN exploiting the low or non-existing entropy of some Access Points, the so-called "pixie dust attack" discovered by Dominique Bongard in summer 2014.
+**Pixiewps** is a tool written in C used to **bruteforce offline** the WPS PIN exploiting the low or non-existing entropy of some Access Points, the so-called "pixie-dust attack" discovered by Dominique Bongard in summer 2014.
 It is meant for educational purposes only.

 As opposed to the traditional online brute-force attack, implemented in tools like Reaver or Bully which aim to recover the pin in a few hours, this method can get the PIN in only a matter of **milliseconds** to **minutes**, depending on the target, **if vulnerable**.